• Skip to primary navigation

 Git Fetch Command: Hey there!
 Welcome back to our Git tutorial series.
 In the last tutorial, we learned about the awesome Git push command.
 Basically, the Git push command pushes the changes that you’ve made in your local repository up to the remote repository.
 This is great for team collaboration because it enables everyone to see and work with each other’s changes.

 However, this was only one aspect of the story in which users have pushed their local changes to the remote repository.
 On the other hand, all other team members need to sync these changes from the remote repository down to their local repositories.
-Therefore, for this process, team members need to fetch the changes and merge them into their own local repositories.
+Therefore, for this process, team members must fetch the changes and merge them into their local repositories.

 In this tutorial, we will provide an overview of how to use Git Fetch and Git Merge to sync changes from the remote repository to your local machine.
 These are two essential tools for developers who use Git regularly, so understanding how they work is critical.